Moses' Collection of Quotations

 "Only he who cries out for the Jews may sing Gregorian chants."
 Dietrich Bonhoeffer, (1906–45), German Lutheran theologian and pastor; (The Roman Catholic Church officially considers Gregorian chants the music most suitable for worship.
 Listen to the chants online on YouTube.)

-(Writing about abortion:) "To raise the question whether we are here concerned already with a human being or not is merely to confuse the issue.
-The simple act is that God certainly intended to create a human being and that his nascent human being has been deliberately deprived of his life.
+"That God certainly intended to create a human being and that his nascent human being has been deliberately deprived of his life.
 And that is nothing but murder."
 Dietrich Bonhoeffer, 4 February 1906 – 9 April 1945) was a German Lutheran pastor, theologian, anti-Nazi dissident, and key founding member of the Confessing Church.

 "You Christians are glad when someone else does what you know must be done, but it seems that somehow you are unwilling to get your own hands dirty and do it."
 Dietrich Bonhoeffer, (1906–45), German Lutheran theologian and pastor